220110-Java-React-Enterprise/Curriculum-Notes/labs/Spring/spring-boot-data-web.md

  - public getters and setters for all fields.

 Note: The terms Model and Entity both refer to objects we want to persist in our database.
 The term POJO is a design pattern for a class that has only private fields and public setters and getters. a POJO is just a holder for data, and contains no other behaviors.
 In this lab, our POJOs are our Entities/Models.

+Make sure to mark the POJO entities with the proper annotations:
+ - `@Entity` - marks a class as an entity
+ - `@Id` - marks a field as the primary key
+ - `@Column` - marks a field as a database column
+ - `@OneToOne` - marks one side of a one-to-one relation.
+It is not necessary to mark both sides.
+ - `@OneToMany` - marks one side of a one-to-many relation.
+It is not necessary to mark both sides.
+ - `@ManyToMany` - Marks one side of a many-to-many relation.
+Each of these annotations is from the `javax.persistence` package.

+### Persistence
+Now that we have objects to persist, we just need to add the logic that will persist these objects.
+Luckily, the most basic and common CRUD operations are already pre-built for us by Spring Data.
+All we need to do is create an interface that extends one of the JPA interfaces, like J